RadVision 2026: The NHS Imaging Transformation Conference North

 Huw opens the summit by setting out the challenges and opportunities facing imaging services in 2026

-Morning Keynote Presentation - Imaging Networks 2030: Delivering the NHS Diagnostics Strategy (Speaker Invited)
+Morning Keynote Presentation - Imaging Networks 2030: Delivering the NHS Diagnostics Strategy (Confirmed)

 Session Overview: